 - How to design a social impact experiment?

-What is a social impact experiment?
+What is an impact experiment? - Theory of Social Impact

 A social impact experiment is a short, time-bound test of your product or services.
 It allows you to quickly gather evidence of your impact in order to learn, course-correct, and refine your Theory of Change.